 The Best Cherry Pie

-You don't need any magical tricks to turn out a delicious, perfectly thickened cherry pie—just the right ratio.
+You don't need any magic tricks to turn out a delicious, perfectly-thickened cherry pie—just the right ratio.
 Pair the fruit (fresh or frozen cherries will work great) with 25% of its weight in sugar and 5.5% of its weight in tapioca starch, and the filling will come out thick but juicy every time.
-Using a mix of different cherry varieties, sweet and sour, yields the best flavor.
+Using a mix of different cherry varieties—both sweet and sour—yields the best flavor.

 The Best Blueberry Pie